Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface_dev/DOCS.md

-# Bepacom EcoPanel BACnet/IP interface
+# Bepacom BACnet/IP interface

-The Bepacom EcoPanel BACnet/IP interface add-on is intended to be a bridge between the BACnet/IP network and Home Assistant.
+The Bepacom BACnet/IP interface add-on is intended to be a bridge between the BACnet/IP network and Home Assistant.

 The goal of this add-on is to add BACnet functionality to Home Assistant so these devices can be displayed on the dashboard.